BakelLab/vRAPID/docs/all-virus_assembly_push.md

 ## Background

-This script was built to replace the virus specific assembly push scripts previously used for Influenza, SARS-CoV-2/sCoV/MPX.
-It was also set up for integration into `snakemake` pipelines.
-The script is based on a standardized dictionary of values (see below) which is parsed through a series of functions.
+This script allows uploading of vRAPID assembly results in the MS-PSP 'pathogenDB' database.
+The script uses a standardized dictionary of values (see below) which is parsed through a series of functions.
 The standardization of the dictionary allows for more flexibility in handling of viruses with different genome structures (such as segmented vs non-segmented).
 Database insertions/updates are also handled by function and database commits will only occur if no exceptions are raised.
-Failed/broken samples run in the script should not cause premature exit, instead any issues will be reported in the output log file and the database will rollback rather than update.
+Issues that arise during sample processing will be reported in the output log file and database updates are only performed when all QC validation is passed for an assembly run.

 ### Purpose

 This script is intended to serve as the final individual step in the viral reference-based assembly pipeline for the Bakel Lab.
-It will parse assembly information, assign scores based on coverage/completeness, upload the information into PathogenDB, and move report files for access on the frontend pathogendb.mssm.edu site.
+It will parse assembly information, assign scores based on coverage/completeness, and upload genome assemblies and metadata into PathogenDB.

 ## Script Usage